 As you move through your career, and as you apply for various positions and jobs, you will receive cover letters with your job applications.
 Your employer may also ask you to write one as part of their recruitment process.
-When should you send out a cover letter?
-While it isn’t necessary to include one in every job application or resume submission (though many companies have specific instructions about when to include one), if there are specific requirements listed in their job posting that an attached cover letter can fulfill, then it’s best to follow directions accordingly.
-If they don’t specify either way, however, then I advise simply waiting until asked by a recruiter or hiring manager before sending out a cover letter with your resume.
+When should you send out a letter?
+While it isn’t necessary to include one in every job application or resume submission (though many companies have specific instructions about when to include one), if there are specific requirements listed in their job posting that an attached letter can fulfill, then it’s best to follow directions accordingly.
+If they don’t specify either way, however, then I advise simply waiting until asked by a recruiter or hiring manager before sending out a letter with your resume.

 2) When you do need a cover letter

 If you’re applying for an internship or entry-level position, you can probably skip sending in a cover letter.
-If you’re applying for a job that is more senior and requires previous experience (or if it isn’t explicitly stated), you may need to submit a cover letter—but even then, it might not be necessary depending on your resume and who you are applying to.
+If you’re applying for a job that is more senior and requires previous experience (or if it isn’t explicitly stated), you may need to submit a letter—but even then, it might not be necessary depending on your resume and who you are applying to.
 More senior jobs often expect candidates to include their resumes, rather than cover letters.